A duality relation between non-spherical mirror optical cavities and its application to gravitational-wave detectors: Analytical proof for mirror-to-mirror propagation

 \subsection{Specializing to cylindrical mirrors}

-In most LIGO applications, cavity mirrors still have cylindrical shapes: $h(\myvec{r})=h(|\myvec{r}|)$.
+In most practical applications cavity mirrors have cylindrical shapes: $h(\myvec{r})=h(|\myvec{r}|)$.
 This allows us to decouple radial and azimuthal degrees of freedom, and simplify the eigenvalue problem.
 We shall follow roughly the notation of~\cite{KL}.

 We adopt the cylindrical coordinate system:

 Since $\mathcal{K}$ is now invariant under rotation along the $z$-axis, all eigenmodes can be put into eigenstates of rotation:

 Inserting this into the eigenequation~\eqref{eq:eigen} and performing analytically the angular integration we obtain the radial eigenequation